Quick Answer

 Once this handoff is stable, move to your next layer: payment and invoicing infrastructure.
 This pairs with Best To-Do List Apps for Freelancers Who Need Operational Control.

 There is no single winner for everyone.
 Start with the free option that gives you one clean booking link, solid calendar syncing, and a booking path that takes only four or five taps.
-Before you commit, verify the current free plan limits on the provider's site and note any unknowns as Add current plan capability after verification.
+Before you commit, check the provider's current free-plan limits on its site.
 Test one live booking from a private browser window before you send the link to a real client.

 A scheduling app is the client-facing layer that lets people book time with you, updates availability, and helps prevent double bookings.
 Your calendar app is your internal source of truth where confirmed meetings land and where you block focus time.
 Treat them as connected tools, not substitutes, and make sure the booking actually writes to the calendar you use every day.